 High school is a tough challenge, but most students come out of it well-prepared for the future.
 By senior year, college preparation for high school students is almost complete for most students except for the final steps.
-It is important for high school seniors to finish both school and college preparations strongly.
+It is essential for high school seniors to finish both school and college preparations strongly.
 Those who haven’t opted for early college admissions can keep applying to colleges that they have narrowed their choices down to.
-Students who are not happy with their scores can continue to retake the SAT or ACT.
-It is also important to keep in touch with the guidance counselor or advisor to ensure they are on track for graduation.
+Students who are unhappy with their scores can continue to retake the SAT or ACT.
+It is also essential to keep in touch with the guidance counselor or advisor to ensure they are on track for graduation.

 - Retake the SAT/ACT, if needed.

-- Also, research about the State Financial Aid and apply for it before the Deadline.
+- Also, research the State Financial Aid and apply for it before the Deadline.